Doctors

 Advanced Clinical Practitioners

 Neston Surgery has two Advanced Clinical Practitioners, both from nursing backgrounds, Jane Austin and Claire James.
 They qualified as nurses in 1994 and within the surgery they are called Advanced Nurse Practitioner or ANP.
 They have a wealth of experience to draw on and are qualified at Master’s Level so they can assess, diagnose, treat, provide self-care advice, order tests, make referrals and if indicated issue a prescription as part of your treatment plan.
 They work very closely with the wider clinical team and complement the role of the GP.
-They can see people who have symptoms which include but are not limited to, cough, sore throat, urinary symptoms, urinary infections, skin rashes, skin infections, skin lesions, diarrhoea, constipation, abdominal pain, ear symptoms, dizziness, headaches, shingles, low level anxiety and wellbeing concerns.

 Nurses